 You should invest in items that will help control the noise level that you hear from the outside world.
 If you can’t invest in soundproofing material for your home office design, you can buy yourself some noise-canceling headphones.

-Investing in a quality office chair is also an important design choice for your home office that will affect your productivity.
+Investing in a comfortable & ergonomic office chair is also an important design choice for your home office that will affect your productivity.
 A great desk chair will not only make you feel like you’re sitting on a cloud all day, but it will also provide lumbar support & help avoid back problems in the future.

 If you are comfortable and aren’t straining yourself the entire time you’re working.
 Not to mention that you’ll be more productive because you’re not in pain.

 Your home office design doesn’t have to have a strict and minimalistic style.
-Having an attractive looking home office will help you look forward to your day working.
+Having an attractive looking home office space will help you look forward to your day working.
 Therefore, you should consider adding a pop of color here and there around your home office.
 This is another opportunity to add a flair of your personality to your workspace.
 Get creative and mix bold, vivid colors that appeal to your aesthetic sense.
 Using bright colors will also enhance the natural lighting in the room and emanate a bright and cheerful environment.

 Adding standard colors, such as greens and blues, will help boost your mood and reduce the stress you get from work.